 An overnight at an airport hotel is another way to make a staycation-style toddler vacation feel extra special.
 In Los Angeles, for example, the Hyatt Place/Hyatt House LAX offers midcentury design, spacious rooms with full kitchens, pack-n-play cribs, a swimming pool, and complimentary breakfast for a reasonable nightly rate.
 It’s located just minutes from some of the South Bay’s best beaches, and for airplane-loving kiddos there are plenty of opportunities for plane spotting.

 10. Multigenerational Vacations and Cruises

 Shared travel experiences strengthen family bonds, and multigenerational family vacations are great because they also come built-in babysitters eager to spend a little extra time with your toddler.
-Among the most popular toddler vacations with multi-gen groups are family cruises, which generally include meals and entertainment, have activity options for all ages and physical capabilities, and sometimes even let kids cruise free.
+Among the most popular toddler vacations with multi-gen groups are family cruises, which generally include meals and entertainment, have activity options for all ages and physical capabilities (including onboard cruise ship water parks), and sometimes even let kids cruise free.

 BABY ON BOARD: 10 Baby-Friendly Vacations That Everyone Can Enjoy

 And if you’ve never taken a cruise before, or even if you’re a seasoned cruiser but you’ve yet to take your first cruise with a toddler, it’s hard to beat the Disney cruise ships for a toddler-friendly vacation at sea that’s equally fun for older kids, teens and tweens, and (yes) parents and grandparents.